Ethan-bradley/CarSeatProject/README.md

 Organizations
 -------------
 None currently for now except Miramonte High School.
-Profits will go to members of project not to school.
+Project is private and profits will go to members of project not to school.

 Project Description
 -------------------